 By the time you notice sewage or water damage, your property may be slightly damaged.
-If the sewage problem is in your basement, chances are you won’t notice it unless there is an odor or you conduct regular inspection.
+If the sewage problem is in your basement, chances are you won’t notice it unless there is an odor or you conduct regular inspections.
 We remove the damaged material and salvage what we can.

 Drying and Dehumidifying

-We use dehumidifiers to dry off the water-damaged surfaces.
+We use dehumidifiers to dry off water-damaged surfaces.
 Ignoring moist and wet surfaces allows for mold growth and further property damage.

 Cleanup and Sanitizing